mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 modification_time: 2015-08-05T11:59:27+00:00
 ---

-<p class="manual_block">OpenType layout features were introduced in mPDF &gt;= 6.0</p>
+OpenType layout features were introduced in mPDF &gt;= 6.0

 # Advanced Typography

-<p>Many TrueType fonts contain OpenType Layout (OTL) tables.
-These Advanced Typographic tables contain additional information that extend the capabilities of the fonts to support high-quality international typography:</p>
+Many TrueType fonts contain OpenType Layout (OTL) tables.
+These Advanced Typographic tables contain additional information that extend the capabilities of the fonts to support high-quality international typography:

 <ul>
 <li>OTL fonts support ligatures, positional forms, alternates, and other substitutions.</li>
 <li>OTL fonts include information to support features for two-dimensional positioning and glyph attachment.</li>
 <li>OTL fonts contain explicit script and language information, so a text-processing application can adjust its behavior accordingly.</li>
 </ul>

-<p>mPDF 6 introduces the power and flexibility of the OpenType Layout font model into PDF. mPDF supports GSUB, GPOS and GDEF tables for now. mPDF does <i>not </i>support BASE and JSTF at present.</p>
+mPDF 6 introduces the power and flexibility of the OpenType Layout font model into PDF. mPDF supports GSUB, GPOS and GDEF tables for now. mPDF does <i>not </i>support BASE and JSTF at present.

-<p>Other mPDF features to enhance complex scripts:</p>
+Other mPDF features to enhance complex scripts:

 <ul>
 <li>Bidirectional (Bidi) algorithm for right-to-left (RTL) text</li>
 <li>support for Kashida for justification of arabic scripts</li>